 Pack a small plastic bag and surgical glove when you’re climbing in high-traffic areas.
 On your way out, pull on the glove, fill the bag, and stash it in the garbage can at the trailhead.
 You are a model citizen!

 Want to learn more about these and other trad climbing skills?
-Sign up for the AIM Adventure U Intro to Trad online course.
+Sign up for the online Learn course from Climbing, Intro to Trad.